hrolfrc/glmpynet/doc/getting_started.rst

 Next Steps
 ----------

 You have now trained your first `glmpynet` model.
-To learn more about usage, examples, and the `glmnetpp`-based architecture, proceed to the :ref:`usage_guide` or :ref:`architecture`.
+To learn more about usage, examples, and the `glmnetpp`-based architecture, proceed to :ref:`usage_guide` or :ref:`architecture`.